-- A. Land totalling 0.1 hectares on land off Bloggs Way is allocated for approximately 6 dwellings. - B. Properties must be aligned so that views into the adjacent school playing field are restricted.
+- A. Land totalling 0.1 hectares on land off Bloggs Way is allocated for approximately 4 dwellings. - B. Properties must be aligned so that views into the adjacent school playing field are restricted.

-4.2 HOUSING DESIGN AND VILLAGE CHARACTER
+HOUSING DESIGN AND VILLAGE CHARACTER

-Whilst Cranleigh is not required to accommodate significant further growth over the Neighbourhood Plan period in addition to that allocated in the Local Plan or in the planning pipeline (with full or outline planning permission or under construction), it is important that it reflects the character of Cranleigh and the design of residential properties demonstrates that they look and feel like Cranleigh properties.
+- 4.17.
+Whilst Cranleigh is not required to accommodate significant further growth over the Neighbourhood Plan period in addition to that already allocated in the Local Plan or in the planning pipeline (with full or outline planning permission or under construction), it is important that new development reflects and complements the character of Cranleigh whilst being of sustainable construction. - 4.18.
 The Neighbourhood Plan requires high-quality design standards that integrate with the Area and reflect and reinforce, without overwhelming, the rural character of Cranleigh situated at the foot of the Surrey Hills.